Joeboy/blender-addon-pydeps/README.md

 TODO
 ====
-* Currently no installation output is displayed, either in Blender or the console, so it seems like nothing is happening until the installation completes (or fails).
-Would be good to do something about that, as some packages take a *long* time to install.
 * Test with more blender versions and OSes (currently completely untested on Windows / OSX).
 * Check robustness of regex against weird packages / version nos.